zhangmengrui/qsi-tk/example.md

 ### Benford Distribution

-The Benford law, a.k.a. the Newcomb-Benford law or the first-digit law, describes the PMF of leading digits in many real-life financial and social data.
+The Benford law, a.k.a. the Newcomb-Benford law or the first-digit law, describes the PMF of leading digits in many real-life financial and social data [@bib15].
 In essence, the natural or social processes that follow the power laws (very common) often demonstrate this distribution.
 Financial audits often use it to check faked or manipulated data.
 The Benford PMF is as follows (Table 2).